-‘the wasp and the weather’ is Robin Vanbesien’s new film that focuses on Rzoezie, a former youth centre in Mechelen, Belgium.
-Rzoezie was founded and organised in 1978 by young people of Moroccan and Amazigh descent.
-Inspired by Paulo Freire’s ‘Pedagogy of the Oppressed’, the centre focused on education and organisation by the youngsters, for the youngsters: bottom up and from the inside.
+‘the wasp and the weather’ is Robin Vanbesien’s new film that focuses on Rzoezie, a former youth center in Mechelen, Belgium.
+Rzoezie was founded and organized in 1978 by young people of Moroccan and Amazigh descendent.
+Inspired by Paulo Freire’s ‘Pedagogy of the Oppressed’, the center focused on education and organization by the youngsters, for the youngsters: bottom-up and from the inside.
 “Rzoezie” is the Arabic word for “wasp”.

-In the centre the youngsters wrote poetry.
+In the center, the youngsters wrote poetry.
 These poems preserve to various extent the activist history of the moment in which they were written and dedicated to (1990-2000).
-In ’the wasp and the weather’, some of the original authors (M’Hamed El Ouali, Abdelhay Ben Abdellah) and contemporary poets (Samira Saleh, Mathieu Charles, members of the Post Collective) revisit, recite and discuss these poems.
+In ’the wasp and the weather’, some of the original authors (M’Hamed El Ouali, Abdelhay Ben Abdellah) and contemporary poets (Samira Saleh, Mathieu Charles, members of The Post Collective) revisit, recite, and discuss these poems.

 ’the wasp and the weather’ (2019) is part of an ongoing study of the imaginary which holds together self-organized social practices (starting with the film ’Under These Words (Solidarity Athens 2016)’ 2017).

-The premiere on Sunday October 20th (20:30 – 22:00) is followed by a conversation between the artist and M’Hamed El Ouali, Samira Saleh and Mathieu Charles, Abdelhay Ben Abdellah, Mirra Markhaeva, Elli Vassalou, Hooman Jalidi, Fatma Alomrani and Muhned Bnana
+The premiere was on Sunday October 20th (20:30 – 22:00) and was followed by a conversation between the artist and M’Hamed El Ouali, Samira Saleh and Mathieu Charles, Abdelhay Ben Abdellah, Mirra Markhaeva, Elli Vassalou, Hooman Jalidi, Fatma Alomrani, and Muhned Bnana.